Francis Marrash

-Historian Matti Moosa considered Marrash to be the first truly cosmopolitan Arab intellectual and writer of modern times.
-Marrash adhered to the principles of the French Revolution and defended them in his own works, implicitly criticizing Ottoman rule in Western Asia and North Africa.
+Historian Matti Moosa considered Marrash to have been the first truly cosmopolitan Arab intellectual and writer of modern times.
+Marrash adhered to the principles of the French Revolution and defended them in his own works, implicitly criticizing Ottoman rule in West Asia and North Africa.
 He was also influential in introducing French romanticism in the Arab world, especially through his use of poetic prose and prose poetry, of which his writings were the first examples in modern Arabic literature, according to Salma Khadra Jayyusi and Shmuel Moreh.
 His modes of thinking and feeling, and ways of expressing them, have had a lasting influence on contemporary Arab thought and on the Mahjari poets.